 From the IT service management perspective, the SSB mainly interfaces with the following processes: Service Portfolio Management (SPM); Service Level Management (SLM); Customer Relationship Management (CRM); Supplier Relationship Management (SUPPM).

 The membership of the Group consists of the SSB Chair and Deputy, EGI ITSM Process Owners and Process Managers, EGI ITSM SMS Owner and Manager, appointed representative from the UCB, TCB and OMB (one per board), chair of virtual teams initiated by the Group.
 The Group is open to invitees as specific subject matter dictates (e.g. Service Owners), which is to be agreed by the Group prior to confirming participation.
-The SSB has held 18 meetings during PY1 and has been responsible for the revision of the EGI Service Portfolio and Service Catalogue.
+The SSB has held 18 meetings during PY1 and has been responsible for the revision of the EGI Service Portfolio.

 Review of EGI service portfolio